yurrriq/exe/README.md

 There is a belief that recursor (non-dependent eliminator) in Type Theory is a weaker property than induction principle (dependent eliminator).
-At the same time from category theory we know that Universal Property defines the object uniquely.
+At the same time from category theory, we know that Universal Property defines the object uniquely.
-In the case of initial object in the category of algebras, the initiality could be defined by recursor.
+In the case of an initial object in the category of algebras, the initiality could be defined by recursor.
-That means that all properties of algebra follow from its initiality, as a case it is possible to get the recursor from induction.
-There is a sensitive moment here, all categorical constructions are being formulated with defined equality on morphisms, in type theory the equality is built-in type that could have extended properties.
-Simplify we could say that we can get recursor from induction without equality, and with proper equality we could get induction from recursor.
+That means that all properties of algebra follow from its initiality, as a case, it is possible to get the recursor from induction.
+There is a sensitive moment here, all categorical constructions are being formulated with defined equality on morphisms, in type theory the equality is the built-in type that could have extended properties.
+Simplify we could say that we can get recursor from induction without equality, and with proper equality, we could get induction from recursor.

-#### Fibrations
+### Fibrations

 Mechanism of getting induction principle from equality is based on the presentation of dependent types through fibrations.
 Hereby dependent type `(D: B → Type)` is defined as `(p: Sigma B P → B)` which projects dependent pair to the first field.
-In topology such approach is called fibration.
+In topology, such approach is called fibration.
 To the other direction for a given morphism `(p: E → B)` which we understands as fibration with projection p, we could get its dependent type as `(D: B → Type)` by calculation in every point `(b: B)` its image of projection p by using equality on elements of `B`.
-In type theory besides depndent pair `Sigma` also used the dependent product `Pi`.
-In encoding of dependent types with fibrations there is a correspondance between elements of dependent and morphism-fibrations for projection `p`: such `(s: B → E)` that `s * p = I`.
+In type theory besides dependent pair `Sigma` also used the dependent product `Pi`.
+In encoding of dependent types with fibrations there is a correspondence between elements of dependent and morphism-fibrations for projection `p`: such `(s: B → E)` that `s * p = I`.
-The example of this implementaion could be seen in
+The example of this implementation could be seen in
 * EXE as [Macro](https://github.com/groupoid/exe/blob/master/prelude/macro.new/Mini.macro#L71)
 * OM as expanded term [Sectioning](https://github.com/groupoid/om/blob/master/priv/posets/sec2all)

-#### Induction
+### Induction

 The input for induction is a predicate — dependent type encoded with `(p: E → B)`.
-Induction needed additional information for predicate.
+Induction needed additional information for the predicate.
 The type of induction is defined by set of inductive constructors.
-Induction is just a statement that on E we have the structure of F-algebra of inductive type.
-Now we could apply recursor to E getting the map `(I → E)` from initial object which in fact the section (fibre bundle) of fibration and thus defines the dependent function which is a proved value of induction principle.
+Induction is just a statement that on E we have the structure of F-algebra of the inductive type.
+Now we could apply recursor to E getting the map `(I → E)` from the initial object which in fact the section (fiber bundle) of fibration and thus defines the dependent function which is a proved value of induction principle.
 The example for `Bool` could be found in
 * EXE [Bool](https://github.com/groupoid/exe/blob/master/prelude/macro.new/Data.Bool.macro#L128)